Jin93/MEBayesSL/README.md

 # MUSSEL

-MUSSEL is an R-based command line tool for implementing MUSSEL, a powerful method for developing ancestry-specific polygenic risk score (PRS) that integrates information from GWAS summary statistics and external LD reference data from multiple populations (ancestry groups).
-MUSSEL infers SNP effect sizes via a Bayesian model with an induced prior correlation structure across populations followed by an ensemble learning step with the [Super Learner](https://www.degruyter.com/document/doi/10.2202/1544-6115.1309/html).
+MUSSEL is an R-based command line tool for implementing MUSSEL, a method for developing ancestry-specific polygenic risk score (PRS) that integrates information from GWAS summary statistics and external LD reference data from multiple populations (ancestry groups).
+MUSSEL infers SNP effect sizes via a Bayesian model with an induced prior correlation structure across populations followed by an ensemble learning step with the Super Learner.

-The preprint will be put on bioRxiv soon and is available upon request.
-Please contact Jin Jin (Jin.Jin@Pennmedicine.upenn.edu) for details.
+Please refer to the [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10120638/) or contact Jin Jin (Jin.Jin@Pennmedicine.upenn.edu) for details.
+&nbsp;

+## Version History
+__April 8, 2024__ Updated source code, added more details regarding recommendation for LD reference panel.
+__Feb 3, 2023__ First version of MUSSEL was made publicly available on Github.
+&nbsp;

 ## Installation & Data Preparation

-- Download the source files from https://github.com/Jin93/MUSSEL/.
-From now on we call the folder /MUSSEL/ for simplicity.
+- Download or clone the Github repository by `git clone https://github.com/Jin93/MUSSEL.git`.
+From now on, we will refer to the folder as `/MUSSEL/` for simplicity.

-- Download the ref_bim.txt from [this link](https://www.dropbox.com/s/58uzwqewxv34wal/ref_bim.txt?dl=0) and save it under /MUSSEL/.
+- Download the `ref_bim.txt` from [this link](https://www.dropbox.com/s/58uzwqewxv34wal/ref_bim.txt?dl=0) and save it under `/MUSSEL/`.

-- Download and decompress the LD reference data and save the decompressed folder as ${path_LDref}.
+- Download and decompress the LD reference data and save the decompressed folders in ${path_LDref}.

 The LD reference data contains SNP information and LD estimates by LD block for genetic variants that are in the [HapMap3](https://www.broadinstitute.org/medical-and-population-genetics/hapmap-3) plus [MEGA Chip](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5156387/) list.
-Note: in some scenarios, the training GWAS sample for each population consists of multiple ancestry groups, and ideally a customized LD reference dataset should be created for each population with matched ancestral composition.
-Code for constructing such LD reference dataset can be requested (Jin.Jin@Pennmedicine.upenn.edu).
+Note: in some scenarios, the training GWAS sample for a population consists of multiple ancestry groups, in this case, ideally, a customized LD reference dataset should be created for this population with matched ancestral composition.
+The code for constructing such LD reference dataset can be requested (Jin.Jin@Pennmedicine.upenn.edu).

-Two options for lD reference panel are provided: 1000 Genomes Project phase 3 samples, or UK Biobank samples, both under genome build 37 (GRCh37).
+Below we provide two options for the LD reference panel: 1000 Genomes Project phase 3 samples, or UK Biobank samples, both under genome build 37 (GRCh37).
 Each reference data contains two folders:

-(1) `./LD/`: raw LD reference genotype data, which are input files for estimating LD matrices in LDpred2 and for an intermediate step of summarizing LD information in MUSS.
+(1) `./LD/`: raw LD reference genotype data, which are input files for estimating LD matrices in LDpred2 and for an intermediate step of summarizing LD information in the [MUSS](#mussel-manual) step.
 Save the decompressed folders in ${path_ref}.

 (2) `./raw/`: Precalculated LD matrices and SNP information by LD block, which are input files in MUSS.
 Save the decompressed folders in ${path_LD}.

-#### 1. (Recommended) LD reference data constructed based on UK Biobank samples (10,000 EUR, 4,585 AFR, 687 AMR, 1,010 EAS, 5,427 SAS):
+#### 1. LD reference data constructed based on UK Biobank samples (10,000 EUR, 4,585 AFR, 687 AMR, 1,010 EAS, 5,427 SAS):

+(Recommended when GWAS training sample sizes are relatively large, e.g., N<sub>GWAS</sub> > 50K for at least two ancestry groups.)

 [EUR reference data](https://www.dropbox.com/scl/fi/09yd12dest1tqxkt8p8ch/EUR.zip?rlkey=774vb1e5d6hfnyucilx160cyo&dl=0) (~13.15G): `tar -zxvf EUR.tar.gz`

 [AFR reference data](https://www.dropbox.com/scl/fi/jfymih83anr2vuevmfqok/AFR.zip?rlkey=r1lxpn1fnbk98ssf8f8ji4xkk&dl=0) (~11.59G): `tar -zxvf AFR.tar.gz`